Climate change in Europe: Temperature and weather changes

 In the Baltic Sea ice melting has been seen since 1800 and with an acceleration happening since the 1980s.
 Sea ice was at a record low in the winter of 2019–2020.

 These extreme weather changes may increase the severity of diseases in animals as well as humans.
 The heat waves will increase the number of forest fires.
-Experts have warned that the climate change may increase the number of global climate refugees from 150 million in 2008 to 800 million in future.
-International agreement of refugees does not recognize the climate change refugees.
+Experts have warned that climate change may increase the number of global climate refugees from 150 million in 2008 to 800 million in the future.
+The International agreement of refugees does not recognize climate change refugees.
+From 2012 to 2022, according to the European Environment Agency, extreme weather events cost Europe more than €145 billion in economic damages.
+Climate-related economic losses grew by about 2% each year throughout the same time.

-A study of future changes in flood, heat-waves, and drought impacts for 571 European cities, using climate model runs from the coupled model intercomparison project Phase 5 (CMIP5) found that heat-wave days increase across all cities, but especially in southern Europe, whilst the greatest heatwave temperature increases are expected in central European cities.
-For the low impact scenario drought conditions intensify in southern European cities while river flooding worsens in northern European cities.
-However, the high impact scenario projects that most European cities will see increases in both drought and river flood risks.
-Over 100 cities are particularly vulnerable to two or more climate impacts.
+A study of future changes in flood, heat-waves, and drought effects for 571 European cities, using climate model runs from the coupled model intercomparison project Phase 5 (CMIP5) found that heat-wave days increase across all cities, but especially in southern Europe, whilst the greatest heatwave temperature increases are expected in central European cities.
+For the small effect scenario, drought conditions intensify in southern European cities while river flooding worsens in northern European cities.
+However, the large effect scenario projects that most European cities will see increases in both drought and river flood risks.
+Over 100 cities are particularly vulnerable to two or more climate effects.

 Extreme weather events

 The summer of 2019 brought a series of high temperature records in Western Europe.
 During a heat wave a glaciological rarity in the form of a previously unseen lake emerged in the Mont Blanc Massif in the French Alps, at the foot of the Dent du Géant at an altitude of about 3400 meters, that was considered as evidence for the effects of global warming on the glaciers.

+The summer of 2023 was the warmest on record globally, the average European temperature that summer was 0.0.83 °C above average.

-Impact on flora
+Effects on flora

 In the aftermath of the 2003 heat wave, researchers noted how the alpine ecosystems of Italy were affected.
 Namely, the heat wave "triggered a rapid expansion of vascular plant species at the expense of mosses in peatlands".
 Peatlands are known to be supreme carbon-storing environments, and thus alterations caused by anthropogenic climate change poses a threat to long-term climate stability.